strapi/documentation/docusaurus/docs/cloud/projects/settings.md

   - the name of your Strapi Cloud project's environment.
 The environment name is set when it is created and cannot be modified afterwards.
   - the Node version of the environment: to change the Node version of the project (see [Modifying Node version](#modifying-node-version)).
   - the app's internal name for the environment, which can be useful for debug & support purposes.
-- *Connect branch*: to change the branch of the GitHub repository used for your environment (see [Editing Git branch](#editing-git-branch)).
+- *Connected branch*: to change the branch of the GitHub repository used for your environment (see [Editing Git branch](#editing-git-branch)).
 Also allows to enable/disable the "deploy on push" option.
 - *Danger zone*: to reset or permanently delete your Strapi Cloud project's environment (see [Resetting & Deleting environment](#resetting--deleting-environment)).

 <ThemedImage